Egyptian court drops case against Mubarak over 2011 protest deaths

 Mubarak will remain in an army hospital, where he is serving the three-year embezzlement sentence handed down in May.

-(Additional reporting by Mahmoud Mourad and Omar Fahmy in Cairo and Yusri Mohamed in Ismailia; Writing by Lin Noueihed; Editing by Ralph Boulton and Dan Grebler)
+(Additional reporting by Mahmoud Mourad and Omar Fahmy in Cairo and Yusri Mohamed in Ismailia; Writing by Lin Noueihed; Editing by Ralph Boulton and Rosalind Russell)